 The jet unit is fitted with a water offtake which may be used as a supplementary water supply (e.g. for a deck wash).
-If it is used as a part of the engine cooling circuit, the designer / builder must satisfy himself that the available flow is sufficient for the cooling requirements.
+If it is used as a part of the engine cooling circuit, the designer / builder must satisfy themselves that the available flow is sufficient for the cooling requirements.

 The water offtake point is located on the starboard side of the intake.
-This is fitted with a bung which can be converted to a 24.5mm (1") dia x 30mm long hose tail by cutting off the end as shown on the basic jet assembly drawing HJ24101000.
+This is fitted with a bung which can be converted to a 24.5mm dia x 30mm long hose tail by cutting off the end as shown on the basic jet assembly drawing HJ21301000.

-This will provide water at a max pressure of 550kPa (80psi) at full power.
-The water may be fed directly to the engine without the need for a raw water pump provided:- and,
+This provides water at approximately 7kPa.
+(1 psi) at 600 rpm and 550kPa.
+(80 psi) at approximately 4000 rpm.
+The water may be fed directly to the engine without the need for a raw water pump provided:-

-The pressure from the water offtake at idle is sufficient to cool the engine,

-The engine can withstand the full pressure from the jet offtake.
+- a) The pressure from the water offtake at idle is sufficient to cool the engine, and. - b) The engine can withstand the full pressure from the jet offtake.